 Note: Always have two people perform the operational check.
 The drive module wheels should not be in contact with any surface or object.
 Never hold the module while it is being energized.
 Keep hands free of the rotating chain and sprockets

 3.)
-Belt Tensioner Installation
+Belt Tensioner Installation (Not Recommended.
+This is a possible option when belts are badly worn.
+A better choice is to replace the belts.
 (2 required) (Average assembly time: 2 students about 5 minutes)

 Components and Tools